 The venue is usually revealed shortly before the event starts to heighten the expectations.London on the Inside]

-The Lost Lectures is the underground series that hosts enchanting talks in secret locations.
-The organizers re-imagine the lecture concept, pushing its boundaries by creating immersive worlds and unforgettable experiences with world-class speakers.
+The Lost Lectures is an underground series of enchanting talks delivered in secret locations.
+The organizers reimagine the concept of lecture and push its boundaries to create immersive worlds and unforgettable moments with world-class speakers.

-The previous secret locations ranged from the historic ‘StummfilmKino Delphi’ in Berlin to an abandoned theater in London that was closed to the public for over 65 years.
+The previous secret locations ranged from the historic ‘StummfilmKino Delphi’ in Berlin to an abandoned theater in London that had been closed to the public for over 65 years.

 Still can’t imagine how it works in practice?
 Watch this video.